heidyvl/CV_Inventory/README.md

 Then I will be asked to enter Product Code<br>
 And the product will be deleted from the inventory<br>

+<b>Scenario 7:</b> Delete existing products<br>
+Given that I want to be able to export my inventory<br> And I would like share the informatino with business partners<br>
+When I select the “Export Inventory” option<br>
+Then a .csv file will be created<br>
+And the inventory could be shared and updated<br>

 Link to website with product description and pricing: http://www.christinevalmy.com/skin-care/products/